 - 2011: Illinois repealed its death penalty law.

-- 2012-APR: The Connecticut Legislature passed a bill to abandon the death penalty for future convictions, although the 11 men still on death row may still be executed.
-The governor is expected to sign it into law and make the state the 17th to repeal the death penalty.
+2012: The Connecticut Legislature passed a bill to abandon the death penalty for future convictions, although the 11 men still on death row may still be executed.
+The governor signed it into law on 2012-APR-25 making that state the 17th to repeal the death penalty.
 This is more than one third of the states.
+7

 |The U.S. Supreme Court ruled that whenever